Homebrew/actions/README.md

 In addition to that, all test workflows will run if `package.json` or `package-lock.json` files or `node_modules` directory are changed.

 > Please be careful not to start multiple workflow jobs testing the same Action at once, as it may cause a failure, because of the way some Actions are tested.

+To test an action locally, first run `npm install` in the root of this repository, then in the directory of your action, run `node main.js`.
+Input variables are specified through the environment.
+For example, if an Action needed a `pull_request` input, running `export INPUT_PULL_REQUEST=1234` would pass that input to the Node.js script.
+For Actions that need variables from the [GitHub Events API](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/github-event-types), you'll need to save (or construct) the appropriate JSON file, then set `GITHUB_EVENT_PATH` to the file's location.